The Saint Bernard was once a hospice dog but is now a giant companion

 popular giant breeds in America and a renowned family dog.

-The Saint Bernard’s face is droopy.
+Saint Bernard’s face is droopy.
 The dog’s eyes droop

 should keep this in mind before adopting- you are not likely to find a Saint

-Bernard that doesn't drool...a lot.
+Bernard that doesn't drool...sorry.

 Photo by ro0ter Foter.com CC BY NC SA |